-

 4.8.
 Adverse reactions

-To avoid the occurrence of adverse reactions, it is recommended to follow the dosage regimen and the rate of the drug administration.
+To avoid the occurrence of adverse reactions, it is recommended to adhere to the dosage regimen and the rate of administration of the drug.

 Summary of adverse reactions